Contractor or Employee in the Philippines? The Label Won’t Save You

 Yes.
 A Philippine EOR lets companies in those markets employ Filipino talent compliantly without opening their own local entity.
 Cross-border arrangements are routine.

-General information, not legal advice.
-For your situation, get advice from a qualified Philippine or Australian employment lawyer.
+General information, not legal or financial advice.
+For your situation, get advice from a qualified Philippine or Australian employment lawyer and confirm current statutory thresholds.
 Primary sources: Pascua v Doessel [2024] FWC 2669 and [2025] FWC 1833; appeal refused in [2025] FWCFB 43.
-Entity obligations administered by the SEC, BIR, DOLE, SSS, PhilHealth and Pag-IBIG.
+Sanderson facts from David Sanderson v Brightest Australia Pty Ltd [2026] FWC 1633.
+Entity obligations are administered by the SEC, BIR, DOLE, SSS, PhilHealth and Pag-IBIG.
 Last updated 23 June 2026.